Friday, May 18, 2007

 BIOGRAPHY: About Justin Spring

 Justin Spring was educated at Columbia College.
 He is a prize-winning poet and video maker.
 He is also the founder of SOULSPEAK/SOULMOVES, a nonprofit organization dedicated to bringing poetry and art back into the everyday lives of everyday people.
 Mr. Spring’s written poetry has been published in such distinguished periodicals as American Poetry Review as well as in numerous anthologies.
 He is one of a handful of poets who work not only in the written mode of composition but also in the ancient mode of spontaneous oral composition, and a new, revolutionary form called spontaneous audio/visual composition.
 His work in the oral and audio/visual area is pioneering and he is considered by many to be the father of contemporary oral poetry.
-For those interested in this aspect of his work, two books are available for free downloading or purchase:

 Among the recent poetry prizes and honors he has received are the 1997 State of Florida Individual Artist Fellowship for his written poetry, the 2003 Images and Voices of Hope Award; 2003 Point of Life Award for Excellence for his therapeutic poetry programs, and the 2005 John Ringling Individual Artist Fellowship, the 2006 State of Florida Individual Artist Fellowship and the 2006 State of Florida Individual Artist Enhancement award for his work in audio/visual poetry.